100+ Best Check-In Questions For Productive Teams

 While it’s not the same level of interaction as an actual or virtual face-to-face, it’s valuable to have a communal space.
 Rock’s messaging feature enables you to conduct polls to get a quick read on your team’s opinions and mindset.

 Polls can help you get an idea of workload, who is busy, and how people are feeling about their work.
 Team members can tag tasks or projects that they are having trouble with so you can see exactly what they’re talking about.
 Teams can respond with messages or emojis to continue the conversation or show their support or lack thereof.

-Keep up with your team individually in your one-on-one spaces and follow up on meeting check-in questions.
+Keep up with your team individually in your one-on-one spaces and follow up on check in questions for staff meetings.
 If a team member mentions that they feel overwhelmed or bored, creating and following through on action items can demonstrate that you’ve heard them and you’re addressing their concerns.

 To be more effective, convert check in-responses into tasks in your personal space so you can follow up on something.
 Rock’s task management feature enables you to assign tasks to yourself or others, creating an actionable step.

 Taking notes is also a good idea, this can help you track progress of a team member who is struggling or burnt out.
-It will also help make sure that your team’s answers to check-in questions are remembered for future reference.
+You can also make sure that your team’s answers to check-in questions are remembered for future reference.

-Check-in questions can be a valuable part of meetings.
-They can give you insight into your team’s current mindset, offer workers a chance to be heard, and help your team connect.
+Good check-in questions can be a valuable part of meetings.
+They offer insight into your team’s current mindset, offer team members a chance to be heard, and help your team connect..

 What’s your favorite check-in question?
-Let us know by tagging @LetsrockHQ on Twitter!
+Let us know on Twitter!